coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 deal for the whole business.

-Think about it this way: these hours aren't spent on making cool new stuff, fixing problems, or coming up with fresh ideas.
+Think about it this way: these hours aren't spent on making cool new stuff, resolving problems, or coming up with fresh ideas.
 Instead, they're used up carefully looking at code that's already there, trying to find mistakes, things that could work better, and stuff that doesn't fit.
 This is often where things slow down and work takes longer.
 While making sure the code is great is